RazonIn4K/Camel/docs/api_reference.md

 Parameters:
 - `evaluation`: The evaluation to save
 - `target_model`: The target model
-- `target_behavior`: The behavior targeted
+- `target_behavior`: The behavior to target

 Returns:
 - Path to the saved evaluation

 ##### generate_summary(evaluation: Dict[str, Any], target_model: str, target_behavior: str) -> Dict[str, Any]
-Generates a summary report of the evaluation.
+Generates a summary of the evaluation.

 Parameters:
-- `evaluation`: Evaluation data
+- `evaluation`: The evaluation to summarize
 - `target_model`: The target model
-- `target_behavior`: The behavior targeted
+- `target_behavior`: The behavior to target

 Returns:
-- Dictionary containing the summary report
+- Dictionary containing the summary

 ##### save_summary(summary: Dict[str, Any], target_model: str, target_behavior: str) -> str
-Saves the summary report to a file.
+Saves the summary to a file.

 Parameters:
 - `summary`: The summary to save
 - `target_model`: The target model
-- `target_behavior`: The behavior targeted
+- `target_behavior`: The behavior to target

 Returns:
 - Path to the saved summary

 ##### create_visualizations(evaluation: Dict[str, Any], target_model: str, target_behavior: str) -> List[str]
-Creates visualizations based on the evaluation data.
+Creates visualizations based on the evaluation.

 Parameters:
-- `evaluation`: Evaluation data
+- `evaluation`: The evaluation to visualize
 - `target_model`: The target model
-- `target_behavior`: The behavior targeted
+- `target_behavior`: The behavior to target

 Returns:
-- List of paths to generated visualizations
+- List of paths to the created visualizations

 ## Network Anomaly Detector